Patricia Wood MBACP (Accredited)

 My counselling room is up one flight of stairs.
 It has a right hand handrail.
 Clients with mobility difficulties can have counselling in a ground level conservatory

-I offer daytime sessions from Monday to Friday.
-I also offer evening sessions from Monday to Friday.
-These sessions are at 6.30 pm or 8 pm.
+I offer daytime sessions from Monday to Thursday.
+I also offer an evening session at 6.30 pm from Monday to Thursday.
 Any telephone message will be confidential.

 Types of client